 Cam Girl Taxable Income

 As self-employed workers, cam girls are responsible for reporting their own income to the IRS (speaking of US models here), but much of that income is also reported by the companies we do business with.
-The cam sites we work on (Chaturbate, MyFreeCams, LiveJasmin, etc) are required to report income we make on their platforms, but that could be only a portion of our total income, because models will often have multiple revenue sources.
+The cam sites we work on (Chaturbate, MyFreeCams, LiveJasmin, etc) are required to report income cam models make on their platforms, but that could be only a portion of our total income, because models will often have multiple revenue sources.

 So, for example, a webcam model might make 80% of her income on her primary cam site, then make the other 20% on her secondary cam site.
 Or, she might also make money from selling videos on clip platforms, or through direct sales.
 Another source of income might be panty sales, or sexting, or premium Snapchat, or you name it.
 Most professional cam girls who’ve spent more than a few weeks in the webcam modeling business offer all or most of these things, and more.